 The average person spent about $25.00 on a day on eating if they eat on the go.

 Let me give you a challenge.
-On a regular day of eating, keep track of what you eat and how much you spend eating anything that comes through a drive-thru or anything that is quick and go.
-You're going to feel a bit of shock and might even get a little angry at yourself.
+On a regular day of eating, keep track of what you eat and how much you spend eating anything that comes through a drive-thru or anything quick.
+You’re going to feel a bit of shock and might even get a little angry at yourself.

 This will be a wake-up call of how much you’re spending and you’ll realize being healthy isn’t all that expensive, as I explain further.

 This is an average day for me:

-- Breakfast: $2 of chocolate protein, 1 banana, 1 cup spinach, 1 tbsp flaxseed, 1 tbsp PB2, and 1 tsp Chlorella.
+- Breakfast: $3 of chocolate protein, 1 banana, 1 cup spinach, 1 tbsp flaxseed, 1 tbsp PB2, and 1 tsp Chlorella.
 This helps keep me on track throughout the entire day.

-- Dinner: Grilled tofu, with mixed vegetables with balsamic vinaigrette or a healthy dressing of your choice, and a salad: $3.00
+- Dinner: $3 Grilled tofu, with mixed vegetables with balsamic vinaigrette or a healthy dressing of your choice, and a salad.

 Total: $10/Day OR $70/Weekly.